security-alert/security-alert/packages/sarif-to-comment/README.md

       --dryRun                      Dry-Run when it is enabled
-      --token                       GitHub Token, or support environment variables - GITHUB_TOKEN=xxx --action                      Authentication mode for the token, defaults to PAT, if set, switches to Github Action --ruleDetails                 Include rule details in the markdown, might be too big for Github's API, defaults to false
+      --token                       GitHub Token, or support environment variables - GITHUB_TOKEN=xxx --action                      Authentication mode for the token, defaults to PAT, if set, switches to Github Action --ruleDetails                 Include full JSON rule details in the markdown, might be too big for Github's API, defaults to false
-      --commentUrl                  Post to comment URL. e.g. https://github.com/owner/repo/issues/85 --title                       Specify a comment title for the report, optional --no-suppressedResults        Don't include suppressed results, that are in SARIF suppressions
+      --simple                      Simplify the output to only give findings grouped by rule, adds helpURI if present --commentUrl                  Post to comment URL. e.g. https://github.com/owner/repo/issues/85 --title                       Specify a comment title for the report, optional --no-suppressedResults        Don't include suppressed results, that are in SARIF suppressions